Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/CloudAndPortal/PortalUserInfo/README.md

  - `canSearchPublic`
  - `canSharePublic`

-## Features
+## Relevant API

-- Portal
+* Portal
-- Credential
+* Credential
-- PortalUser
+* PortalUser
-- PortalInfo
+* PortalInfo
-- AuthenticationView
+* AuthenticationView
-- AuthenticationManager
+* AuthenticationManager

+## About the data

+This sample signs into your ArcGIS online account and displays the user's profile information.

+## Tags

+account, avatar, bio, cloud and portal, email, login, picture, profile, user, username